 Yes.
 A portion of our service fee is refundable if you do not receive a successful decision on your claim.
 Some fees are non-refundable due to State Medical Board guidelines.
 Please contact us for more details regarding our refund policy.

 Yes.
 Veterans Own can only assist with the Disability Benefit Questionnaire and medical evaluations.
 Veterans are required to submit their own claims.
 This can be done via a Veteran Service Organization, mailing your claim to the VA, or filing electronically on the eBenefits website.

 Veterans Own is not affiliated with the Veterans Administration.
-Our medical group is comprised of independent licensed medical providers who understand the claims process.
+Our company is comprised of independent licensed medical providers who understand disability documentation.
 VA appointed medical providers are contracted by the Veterans Administration.
-In most cases, they are overloaded with patients and do not give the proper attention to each claim.
-A large majority of Veterans who see VA appointed doctors when filing their claim are unsatisfied with the results.
-Thus, resulting in years of refiling and/or a lengthy appeal process.

 Yes.
 We work with many accredited agents and attorneys.
 All Disability Benefit Questionnaires must be completed and signed by a licensed medical provider.
 Accredited agents and attorneys cannot give medical advice or sign DBQ’s.

 You have the right to choose whatever licensed medical provider you would like.
 Our licensed medical providers know the VA disability claim process and understand how to complete Disability Benefits Questionnaires.
 Most primary care physicians do not have the knowledge to complete a DBQ correctly.